Thermalization Dynamics in Closed Quantum Many Body Systems: a Precision Large Scale Exact Diagonalization Study: Numerical Results: Thermalization of local observables

 Comparing the expectation of the energy correlator $\hat{C}_2$ with the local spin operator $\hat{\sigma}^z$ (Fig.~\ref{fig:O_t}b,c) we see how $\hat{C}_2$ has larger deviations from the thermal value and a better agreement with a deviation scaling of $1/L$ (inset plots).
 The $1/L$ scaling is expected from the ETH: As discussed in Appendix~\ref{sec:ETH_prediction} in detail, assuming the ETH ansatz for the matrix elements of local operators, and given that both the thermal and diagonal ensembles asymptotically converge to a normal distribution~\cite{Hartmann..ea:2004}, we can calculate the finite size difference between thermal and diagonal expectations as a series in $1/L$, giving in lowest order

 where $\DD O(\En)$ is the second derivative of $O(\En)$ at the mean energy density $\En$ and $O(\En)$ is the expectation of the local operator $\Op$ in the thermodynamic limit which according to the ETH is a smooth function only dependent on the mean energy.
-We estimate $\DD O(\En)$ from $\DD \tilde{O}(\En)$, the second derivative of the thermal expectation $\tilde{O}(\En)$, as described in Appendix~\ref{sec:derivatives_of_o_en}.
+While Eq.~\ref{eq:ETH_scaling} is a known result~\cite{Rigol.Dunjko.ea:2008}, it has not been properly explored numerically, and it turns out its verification can go beyond an asymptotic scaling check since the prefactor $\DD O(\En)$ can be accurately estimated from thermal averages by expanding $\DD \tilde{O}(\En)$, the second derivative of the thermal expectation $\tilde{O}(\En)$, as we show in Appendix~\ref{sec:derivatives_of_o_en}.

 We verify the scaling~(\ref{eq:ETH_scaling}) in Fig.~\ref{fig:ETH_scaling} by taking the equilibrium average $\bar{O}$ from series of initial states of equal energy but different energy variance.
 The agreement of our data with Eq.~(\ref{eq:ETH_scaling}) is clear for the energy correlator $\hat{C}_2$ (Fig.~\ref{fig:ETH_scaling}), possibly because of the large prefactor $\DD O(\En)$ for this operator.